marcelauliano/Nord_teaching/Purging_merqury.md

   2-) Gather the completeness results for the run.
 The file ends in `completeness.stats`

   3-) Gather the QV results for the run.
-The file is called `purged.qv`
+The file ends in `purged.qv`

   4-) Gather the BUSCO result for the primary assembly after purging.